 Dentists Who Treat Sleep Apnea Questions and Answers

-Come to Koala® Center for Sleep & TMJ Disorders to receive treatment for your sleep apnea.
+Come to Koala® Center For Sleep & TMJ Disorders to receive treatment for your sleep apnea.
 For more information on this service, read our below Q and A page or call our clinic today.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque
+Locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Sleep apnea is a common sleep disorder.
 Some dentists have received specialized training to effectively treat sleep apnea, and can provide a world of relief for those who are affected by the condition, including their loved ones.
 While other medical professionals can provide treatment for sleep apnea, many people choose to go with a dentist as their trusted medical specialist.